mlflow/mlflow/docs/source/models.rst

     mlflow azureml export --help
     mlflow azureml deploy --help

-Amazon Sagemaker
+Amazon SageMaker
 ^^^^^^^^^^^^^^^^
-MLflow's :py:mod:`mlflow.sagemaker` module can deploy ``python_function`` models on Sagemaker or locally in a Docker container with Sagemaker compatible environment (Docker is required).
+The :py:mod:`mlflow.sagemaker` module can deploy ``python_function`` models on SageMaker or locally in a Docker container with SageMaker compatible environment.
-Similarly to Azure ML, you have to set up your environment and user accounts first in order to deploy to Sagemaker with MLflow.
-Also, in order to export a custom model to Sagemaker, you need a MLflow-compatible Docker image to be available on Amazon ECR.
-MLflow provides a default Docker image definition; however, it is up to the user to build the actual image and upload it to ECR.
+You have to set up your environment and user accounts first in order to deploy to SageMaker with MLflow.
+Also, in order to export a custom model to SageMaker, you need a MLflow-compatible Docker image to be available on Amazon ECR.
+MLflow provides a default Docker image definition; however, it is up to you to build the actual image and upload it to ECR.
 MLflow includes a utility function to perform this step.
 Once built and uploaded, the MLflow container can be used for all MLflow models.

-* :py:func:`build-and-push-container <mlflow.sagemaker.cli.build_and_push_container>` builds an MLFLow
+* The :py:func:`build-and-push-container <mlflow.sagemaker.cli.build_and_push_container>` CLI command builds an MLfLow
   Docker image and uploads it to ECR.
-The calling user has to have the correct permissions set up.
+The caller must have the correct permissions set up.
 The image is built locally and requires Docker to be present on the machine that performs this step.

-* :py:func:`run_local <mlflow.sagemaker.cli.run_local>` deploys the model locally in a Docker container.
+* :py:func:`run-local <mlflow.sagemaker.run_local>` deploys the model locally in a Docker container.
 The image and the environment should be identical to how the model would be run remotely and it is therefore useful for testing the model prior to deployment.

-* :py:func:`deploy <mlflow.sagemaker.cli.deploy>` deploys the model on Amazon Sagemaker.
-MLflow will upload the Python Function model into S3 and start an Amazon Sagemaker endpoint serving the model.
+* :py:func:`deploy <mlflow.sagemaker.deploy>` deploys the model on Amazon SageMaker.
+MLflow uploads the Python Function model into S3 and starts an Amazon SageMaker endpoint serving the model.

-Example workflow:
+.. rubric:: Example workflow using the MLflow CLI

 .. code:: bash